BuildOnViction/docs/docs/get-started/apply-node.md

 Once your full node is up and running, you need to apply it to make him eligible as a masternode.

-## Getting sufficient TOMO
-As 50'000 TOMO are required to apply, the first thing to do is to fill out the following [form](https://docs.google.com/forms/d/183UxYRET9I183L7lFHCredjaTd9oj4kmf4UdH7eLNNs):

-<iframe src="https://docs.google.com/forms/d/e/1FAIpQLSf0BiG8Rs5v4ItkwykgWUXsavLRZNA9W_EHTDis7klk5mNJnw/viewform?embedded=true" width="640" height="900" frameborder="0" marginheight="0" marginwidth="0">Loading...</iframe>

-Our team will then review your request and send you the required funds.

-*Note: Those TOMO are only usable in testnet, they have absolutely no trading value*

 ## Applying to become a masternode
-You can now apply by going on the [TomoMaster](https://master.testnet.tomochain.com) page.
+You can now apply by going on the [CaelumMaster](https://master.testnet.caelumfoundation.com) page.
-Login with the wallet that contains your newly received 50'000 TOMO.
+Login with the wallet that contains your newly received 50'000 CLMP.

 On the top right corner, click on "Become a Candidate".

-Enter the amount of TOMO you want to deposit (minimum 50'000).
+Enter the amount of CLMP you want to deposit (minimum 50'000).

 Enter your coinbase address.
 This is the public key of the account that your masternode is using.
-If your are running your node with `tmn`, you can simply run `tmn inspect` to get it.
+If your are running your node with `Apollo`, you can simply run `bash apollo.sh inspect` to get it.

 Confirm with apply and proceed to make the payement.